rograf/gpio2mqtt/readme.md

 This project is licensed for non-commercial use.
 You are allowed to use, modify, and distribute this code for non-commercial purposes, provided that you include proper attribution to the author, Rafał Rogulski.

 ## Introduction
 This project bridges GPIO inputs and outputs on a Raspberry Pi to MQTT topics.
-It allows you to monitor and control GPIO pins remotely via MQTT.
+It allows you to monitor and control GPIO remotely via MQTT.

 ## Configuration